jitender-saini/Bootcamp-DigitRecognitionApp/README.md

 # Bootcamp-DigitRecognitionApp

-Code and Data Files relevant to our Bootcamp Digit Recognition App Project.
+This repository contains the Code and Data Files relevant to our Bootcamp Digit Recognition App Project.